scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## Path Authorization

 The SCION data plane provides *path authorization*.
 This property ensures that data packets always traverse the network using path segments that were explicitly authorized by the respective ASes, and prevents endpoints from constructing unauthorized paths or paths containing loops.
-SCION uses symmetric cryptography in the form of message-authentication codes (MACs) to authenticate the information encoded in hop fields.
+SCION uses symmetric cryptography in the form of Message Authentication Codes (MACs) to authenticate the information encoded in hop fields.
 Such MACs are verified by routers at forwarding.
 For a detailed specification, see [](#path-auth).

 # SCION Header Specification {#header}